ThePhD/future_cxx/papers/source/C - embed.md

 String literals do not suffer the same compilation times or memory scaling issues, but the C Standard has limits on the maximum size of string literals (§5.2.4.1, "— 4095 characters in a string literal (after concatenation)").
 One implementation takes the C Standard quite almost exactly at face value: it allows 4095 bytes in a single string _piece_, so multiple quoted pieces each no larger than 4095 bytes must be used to create large enough string literals to handle the work.

-`#embed`'s specification is such that it behaves "as if" it expands to an <i>initializer-list</i>, comma-separated sequence of integral literals.
+`#embed`'s specification is such that it behaves "as if" it expands to an comma separated list, comma-separated sequence of integral literals.
 This means an implementation does not have to run the full gamut of producing an abstract syntax tree of an expression.
 Nor does it need to generate a token sequence that must be manipulated by the preprocessor either.
 Most compilers do not need a fully generic expression list that spans several AST nodes for what is logically just a sequence of numeric literals.
 A more direct representation can be used internally in the compiler, drastically speeding up processing and embedding of the binary data into the translation unit for use by the program.
 One of the test implementations uses such a direct representation and achieves drastically reduced memory and compile time footprint, making large binary data accessible in C programs in an affordable manner.

 ### Infinity Files